Helping Teens Quit

 The Vape Talk

 Over 5,700 teens start vaping every day.
 While they are still willing to listen, sit down and talk to them about e-cigarettes (aka vaping and JUULing).
 Visit The Vape Talk to learn more and download the American Lung Association's conversation guide.
+For teens looking to learn the truth about e-cigarettes and how Big Tobacco is targeting them, check out the True Vape Talk.

 Not On Tobacco® (N-O-T)